 Preparatory School offers a school readiness program that seeks to build on the learning experiences our children have had and encourage them to learn in a more formal environment.
 Children are encouraged to investigate, explore, observe and respond to new experiences and situations.

-The College offers either a 3-day (Monday to Wednesday) or 2-day (Thursday & Friday) program to Preparatory families, and each class has a maximum of 25 children.
+The College currently offers either two 3-day programs (Monday to Wednesday) or a 2-day program (Thursday & Friday) to Preparatory families, and each class has a maximum of 25 children.

 For more information please contact our Enrolments Officer on 8882 2400.Apply Now